Silver Dollar Finder

 Bullion Reference & Auctions

 Gold, silver, and other precious metals are commonly held through coins.
 Unlike numismatic coins which are valued based on the rarity of the coin and its condition, bullion coins derive their value chiefly from their precious metal content.
 There are two main types of bullion coins: 1) Coins minted as circulating coinage many years ago, such as pre-1965 silver dimes, quarters, and half-dollars, and 2) Modern coins minted for sale to investors, like American Eagles or South African Krugerrands.
 This website provides a Bullion Information page describing the most common gold and silver bullion types.
-Next is a page on Buying Gold and Silver Bullion, which contains a reference chart, calculators for finding precious metals content, and links to online auctions.
+Next is a page on Buying Gold and Silver Bullion, which contains a reference chart, current spot prices, calculators for finding precious metals content, and links to online auctions.

 Modern Dollar Coins